cloudfour/tpp-research-monorepo/README.md

 ### Building All Components

-From the project root you can build Stencil components, convert them to React components, and populate our Express app in a single command: `npm run build`.
+From the project root (`/`) you can build Stencil components, convert them to React components, and populate our various apps in a single command: `npm run build`.

-**Note:** Before this command to work you'll need to have installed dependencies in the following subdirectories (`npm ci`):
+**Note:** Before running this command you'll need to have installed dependencies in the following subdirectories (`npm ci`):

+- The root directory (`/`)
 - `angular-components`
 - `react-components`
 - `stencil-components`